nibbstack/erc721/style-guide.md

 Spaces are the preferred indentation method.

-Mixing tabs and spaces should be avoided.
+Mixing tabs and spaces must be avoided.

 ### Multiple contracts in the same file